Bounded deviations in higher genus II: minimal laminations: Introduction

 Note that this theorem improves the case of surface flows with a finite number of singularities, that was studied in the 90's \cite[Theorem~2]{anosovweil1}, \cite[Theorem~3.1]{anosovweil2}, \cite[Theorem~4.11]{zbMATH06859894}.

-\begin{rem} The hypothesis about inessentialness of the fixed point set is necessary in Theorem~D: One can easily produce counterexamples, even for area-preserving flows where the result does not hold, where neither of the thesis hold, by adapting Koropecki-Tal technique \cite{zbMATH06345227, pa}. \end{rem}
+\begin{rem} The hypothesis about inessentialness of the fixed point set is necessary in Theorem~D: One can easily produce counterexamples, even for area-preserving flows where the result does not hold, by adapting Koropecki-Tal technique \cite{zbMATH06345227, pa}. \end{rem}